mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Configuration of various Layersets for integration into the Layertree.

-In order to let the new integrated Layersets appear in the application, they must be specified in the `Map element <../basic/map.html>`_.
+In order to let the newly integrated Layersets appear in the application, they must be specified in the `Map element <../basic/map.html>`_.
-Here, you define which Layersets you want to use in the map by checking the Layersets in the list.
-The Layerset "overview" for example is not displayed on the main map.
+Here, you define which Layersets you want to use in the map by checking the boxes in the list.
+For example, the Layerset "overview" is not displayed on the main map.
 In this step, you define the order in which the Layersets appear in your Layertree and the map.
 You can move the created Layersets from the list by drag & drop.
-Please notice that the first defined themes can cover underlying themes.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_simple_en.png
            :scale: 80
-           :alt:  Configuration in the map (Map-Element) to display the Layersets.
+           :alt:  Configuration of the Layersets in the map element.

-           Configuration in the map (Map-Element) to display the Layersets.
+           Configuration of the Layersets in the map element.

 Workflow Layertree with basic functions